Russian definitive pairs that are nearly identical

 Below is a list of Russian definitive pairs (identical stamps, but different printings) with un-manned satellite overprints.
 Each definitive pair listed below is identical except for the printing method: engraving versus lithography.
 Each member of the pair therefore has two different catalog numbers.
 It is impossible to differentiate between the two from images alone.
 Without being able to examining the actual stamp (which is generally the case for these definitives) it is assumed that the overprinted stamp is the engraved one (listed first in the table).
 However, it is possible that the overprinted stamp is the lithographed one (listed second in the table).

-These Russian definitives were overprinted by the following (23) republics or autonomous regions: Adzharia, Altai, Bashkortostan, Birobidjan-Jewish, Buriatia, Chechenia, Chuvashia, East Siberia, Gagouzia, Ingushetia, Kazakhstan, Kolyma, Komi, Mariel, Nagorno-Karabakh, Osetia, Sacha, Smolensk, Tartari Republic, Tatarstan, Tuva, Udmurtia, Ukraine, and Xhakasia.
+These Russian definitives were overprinted by the following (23) republics or autonomous regions: Adzharia, Altai, Bashkortostan, Birobidjan-Jewish, Buriatia, Chechenia, Chuvashia, East Siberia, Gagouzia, Ingushetia, Kazakhstan, Kolyma, Komi, Mariel, Mordovia, Nagorno-Karabakh, Osetia North, Osetia Republic, Ossetia Republic [two s's], Sacha, Smolensk, Tartari Republic, Tatarstan, Tuva, Udmurtia, Ukraine, Ural Republic, and Xhakasia.
 Most of them started to issue postage stamps after the breakup of the Soviet Union (USSR).

-These Russian definitives can be found overprinted with un-manned satellites on the following pages: A-1, D-series, Elektron, Explorer, FR-1, Gorizont, Interkosmos, Kosmos, Luna, Lunar Orbiter, Mariner, Mars, Meteor, Molniya, Pioneer-11, Proton, Ranger, SPOT, Sputnik-1, Sputnik-3, Venera, Viking, and Unknown/fantasy.
+These Russian definitives can be found overprinted with un-manned satellites on the following pages: A-1, Azur (Dial-Wika/Mika), D-series, Elektron, Explorer, FR-1, Galileo, Gorizont, Interkosmos, Kosmos, Luna, Lunar Orbiter, Mariner, Mars, Meteor, Molniya, Pioneer-11, Prognoz, Proton, Ranger, Space weather, SPOT, Sputnik-1, Sputnik-3, Vega, Venera, Viking, Zond, and Unknown/fantasy.

 |Engraved version||Lithographed version|